jackiehope/aliyun-exporter/README.md

 * `host:port/projects/{project}` will host the metrics meta of a certain project
 * `host:port/yaml/{project}` will host a config YAML of the project's metrics

-you can easily navigate in this pages by hyperlink.
+you can easily navigate in these pages by hyperlink.

 ## Telemetry